binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

     `PID` namespaces are [hierarchically nested](https://lwn.net/Articles/531419/) in ancestor-descendant relationships to a depth of up to 32 levels.
 All `PID` namespaces have a parent namespace, other than the initial root `PID` namespace of the host system.
 That parent namespace is the `PID` namespace of the process that created the child namespace.

-    Within a `PID` namespace, it is possible to access (make system calls to specific `PID`s) all other processes in the same namespace, as well as all processes of descendant namespaces, however processes in a child `PID` namespace cannot see processes that exist in the parent `PID` namespace or further removed ancestor namespaces.
+    Within a `PID` namespace, it is possible to access (make system calls to specific `PID`s) all other processes in the same namespace, as well as all processes of descendant namespaces.
+However, processes in a child `PID` namespace cannot see processes that exist in the parent `PID` namespace or further removed ancestor namespaces.
 The direction any process can access another process in an ancestor/descendant `PID` namespace is one way.

     Processes in different `PID` namespaces can have the same `PID`, because the `PID` namespace isolates the `PID` number space from other `PID` namespaces.

     Docker takes advantage of `PID` namespaces.
-Just as you would expect, a Docker container can not access the host system processes, and process ids that are used in the host system can be reused in the container, including `PID` 1, by being reassigned to a process started within the container.
-The host system can however access all processes within its containers, because as stated above, `PID` namespaces are hierarchically nested in parent-child relationships, so processes in the hosts `PID` namespace can access all processes in their own namespace down to the `PID` namespace that was responsible for starting the process, that is the process within the container in our case.
+Just as you would expect, a Docker container can not access the host system processes, and process Ids that are used in the host system can be reused in the container, including `PID` 1, by being reassigned to a process started within the container.
+The host system can however access all processes within its containers, because as stated above, `PID` namespaces are hierarchically nested in parent-child relationships.
+Processes in the hosts `PID` namespace can access all processes in their own namespace down to the `PID` namespace that was responsible for starting the process, such as the process within the container in our case.

     The default behaviour can however be overridden to allow a container to be able to access processes within a sibling container, or the hosts `PID` namespace.
 [Example](https://docs.docker.com/engine/reference/run/#pid-settings---pid):